 University of Texas at Austin: B.A.
 (1970) and M.A (1974) in Math, Computer Science, and Educational Psychology

-World Campus Afloat: undergraduate Liberal Arts and Spanish (Spring 1968 and 1969)
+World Campus Afloat: undergraduate Liberal Arts and Spanish (two 4-month voyages in Spring 1968 and 1969)

 1977 to 1984: Personal computer consultant and instructor in California and Oregon.